Actindo-AG/Documentation/DataHub/Operation/03_ManageHTMLTemplates.md

     ![Edit HTML template](../../Assets/Screenshots/DataHub/Settings/HTMLTemplates/EditHTMLTemplate.png "[Edit HTML template]")

-2. Edit the desired data of the HTML template in the corresponding.
+2. Edit the desired data of the HTML template in the corresponding fields.
 The HTML template key is locked in the *Edit HTML template* view.

 3. If desired, use the preview functionality in the *Preview* section to display the possible variables or a template preview for the selected entity.
 For detailed information, see [Preview an HTML template](#preview-an-html-template).